 We are available to help you understand the fine details that mark outstanding examples.
 Just give us a call and let us share our knowledge.

 Whether you are an experienced collector or just learning about fine early American furniture, we are eager to talk with you, to learn about your interests and how you might use any piece from our inventory.
 We can also tell you as much as you would like to know about our period of expertise and what makes each piece special.
 We can help you learn how to be knowledgeable about this wonderful material.

 All of our pieces are unconditionally guaranteed to be as described, but there is no substitute for seeing and feeling them in person.
 Unless you are far from New York City, we encourage you to visit us at our arts storage facility, Bourlet/Art Logistics, minutes from the 59th Street (Ed Koch-Queensboro) Bridge in Long Island City (Queens), NY.

 While the warehouse is, well…a warehouse, there is a clean, well lighted show room where we can display furniture and you can examine pieces you have selected to see at your leisure.
 We encourage clients to look closely and ask questions.

 If you would rather forgo the pleasure of a trip to Long Island City, we can deliver most items “on approval” in the NY Metro area if you cover the trucking and handling fees in both directions if the item is returned.
 We are happy to work with your trucker too.

 We are also pleased to announce that, beginning in July, we have taken a booth in The Gallery at 200 LEX in the New York Design Center at 200 Lexington Avenue, floor 10, (at 32nd Street).
-A sampling of our inventory can be seen there Mon.-Fri., 9:00-5:00.
+A sampling of our inventory can be seen in booth 60B Mon.-Fri., 9:00-5:00.

 HOW TO BUY WITH US